-Studies show two-thirds of people who suffer from depression improve with TMS, but Neurospa TMS® has a higher rate response – 88.5 percent of patients see significant symptom improvement and 59 percent achieve complete remission.
+Studies show two-thirds of people who suffer from depression improve with TMS, but Neurospa TMS® has a higher rate response – 81% of patients see significant symptom improvement and 53% achieve complete remission.

 TMS works to painlessly stimulate the brain and restore healthy neurotransmission in order to promote communication between nerve cells, to help rehabilitate healthy brain activity.
-At Neurospa TMS® patients can receive a drug free, depression-related PTSD therapy and improve healthy brain function in just a few weeks!
+At Neurospa TMS® patients can receive a medication free treatment, depression-related PTSD therapy and improve healthy brain function in just a few weeks!

 If you or a loved one have witnessed a traumatic event, the American Psychiatric Association reports you may notice some of the symptoms, such as: